 All osteopathic physicians must be trained to understand surgical diseases as presented in a clinical setting.
 They must master pre- and postoperative assessment of patients so they can function in any medical setting as an important and integral part of the patient care team.

-All clerkships are offered at CCOM affiliated hospitals, surgi-centers and clinics.
+All core clerkships are offered at CCOM affiliated hospitals, surgi-centers and clinics.